azhardotcoder/Notes-Practice-JS/README.md

 If you have any questions or suggestions regarding these notes, feel free to reach out to me at [azhar.khan358113@gmail.com].

 ## For better understanding
-For better understanding use better comment extention in vscode.
+For better understanding use "better comment" extention in vscode.

 Happy learning!